infinitered/ignite/docs/Ignite-CLI.md

 - `npx ignite-cli help`
 - Alias: `npx ignite-cli h`

-Provides this list of commands and a small description of each in your terminal.
+Provides this list of commands and a small description of each command in your terminal.

 ### New